ALpal5213/z-prefix-app/README.md

 # Adrian Lewis's Z-Prefix CRUD App

 ## Running the app
-The app is wrapped in a docker container and assuming everything works properly, you should be able to run the following commands.
+The app is wrapped in a docker container and assuming everything works properly, you should be able to run the following commands once you clone the repo.
+The commands should be run in the root directory.

 `docker-compose up`